yiisoft/validator/docs/guide/conditional-validation.md

 `false` is usually more suitable for HTML forms and `true` - for APIs.

-There are some more criterias that do not have shorcuts and need to be set explicitly because they are less used:
+There are some more criterias that do not have shortcuts and need to be set explicitly because they are less used:

 - `Yiisoft\Validator\EmptyCriteria\WhenMissing` - a value treated as empty only when it's missing (not passed at all).
 - `Yiisoft\Validator\EmptyCriteria\WhenNull` - limits empty values to `null` only.